kangbojk/musician/draft.md

 After you successfully started the habit as the first step of your music journey, you'll have to think about how to practice properly and improve as an intermediate player.

-The most important one is keep the music played (aka.
+The most important one is **keep the music played** (aka.
 How not to quit).
 Let me share some tips I used to keep the music flow.

 ## How not to quit
-    watch other play what you're playing
-    transcribe music / ear training
-    sing
-    find the music that you can easily play through it (Hisaishi)

-    record some meme video
-    play other instrument
-    find interesting sheet
-    play different genre

-    play public piano(try different piano)
-    share your progress

 Being able to play music is a satisifying experience, but it requires you keep practicing to overcame challenges you faced in your music adventage.